ReidsGuides.com

 Most buses have either a live guide or recorded commentary available in a dozen languages.

 With a map showing bus routes and a bit of imagination, you can put together your own budget tour for the price of a regular bus ticket.
-Most major cities have a bus line that, either by design or default, happens to pass by some or all of the tourist highlights.
+Most major cities have a few bus lines that, either by design or default, happen to pass by some or all of the tourist highlights.
+A good guidebook will tell you about them.
+Here are a few in major cities:

 Escorted daytrips